C Container Collection (CCC)

 Initialize a dynamic map at runtime with at least the specified capacity.

-Initialize a fixed map at compile or runtime from a previously declared fixed map type with no allocation permission or context.
+Initialize a fixed map at compile or runtime from any user chosen type with no allocation permission or context.

-CCC_Result CCC_array_tree_map_copy (CCC_Array_tree_map *destination, CCC_Array_tree_map const *source, CCC_Allocator *allocate)
+CCC_Result CCC_array_tree_map_copy (CCC_Array_tree_map *destination, CCC_Array_tree_map const *source, CCC_Allocator const *allocator)

 Copy the map at source to destination.

-CCC_Result CCC_array_tree_map_reserve (CCC_Array_tree_map *map, size_t to_add, CCC_Allocator *allocate)
+CCC_Result CCC_array_tree_map_reserve (CCC_Array_tree_map *map, size_t to_add, CCC_Allocator const *allocator)

 Reserves space for at least to_add more elements.